 All the partner banks should be informed and directed to start accepting the loan repayment from the beneficiaries.

-Two, there should be a special task force in each of the state who will work with market women to be able track and arrest those who have been exploiting the unsuspecting petty traders.
+Two, there should be a special task force in each state who will work with market women to be able to track and arrest those who have been exploiting the unsuspecting petty traders.

-Lastly, the social media managers of TraderMoni should respond to complaints.
+Lastly, the social media managers of TraderMoni should responsive